benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 - linter-write-good
 - linter-just-say-no (say 'yes' to all prompts)
 - linter-alex
+- linter-proselint (need to `pip install proselint` in terminal first)
 - autosave (Settings -> check the box to enable)
 - markdown-writer
 - markdown-preview-enhanced